NikosKontou/Machine-Vision/README.md

 # By Kolia Aimilia, Kontoudakis Nikos, Skiada Kiki, Lampropoulou Nancy
-The propejct aims to classify lessions.
+The project aims to classify lesions.
-## Project Structure

-The project is organized as follows:
 # Project Structure
 The project follows a modular structure to separate configuration, data processing, computer vision logic, and model training.

 ```text